 You are cordially invited to attend the annual meeting of stockholders of Gogo Inc., to be held on April 29, 2020, at 9:00 a.m.
-Central Time.
-Due to concerns regarding the novel coronavirus ("COVID-19") pandemic and to protect the health and safety of our employees and stockholders, the annual meeting will be a virtual meeting conducted solely online and can be attended by visiting www.virtualshareholdermeeting.com/GOGO2020.
+Central Time, at Gogo's corporate headquarters at 111 N. Canal St., Chicago, Illinois 60606.
 All holders of our outstanding common shares as of the close of business on March 3, 2020 are entitled to vote at the meeting.
-To participate in the annual meeting you will need the control number located on your proxy card or the instructions that accompanied your proxy materials.

 Your vote is important.
-Whether you plan to virtually attend the annual meeting or not, you may access electronic voting via the Internet, which is described on your enclosed proxy card, or you may sign, date and return the proxy card in the envelope provided.
+Whether you plan to attend the annual meeting or not, you may access electronic voting via the Internet, which is described on your enclosed proxy card, or you may sign, date and return the proxy card in the envelope provided.
+If you plan to attend the annual meeting, you may vote in person.